Act I, sc i

 Me: Actually, it’s all your mess.

-[He picks up a harmonica from the toy pile and starts blowing]
+[He picks up a harmonica from the toy pile and starts blowing]4 year old: How about I play music while you clean up?

-[Cue a Blues Traveller riff, while my head explodes]
+[Cue a Blues Traveller riff, while my head explodes]End scene.

-I think every mother sometimes feels like she has multiple personalities — the nurturer and the enforcer, the woman who cannot wait until bedtime and the womIMG_2124an who wishes she could freeze time, the woman who’s cool under pressure and the woman who is one missing shoe away from losing her shit.
+I think every mother sometimes feels like she has multiple personalities — the nurturer and the enforcer, the woman who cannot wait until bedtime and the woman who wishes she could freeze time, the woman who’s cool under pressure and the woman who is one missing shoe away from losing her shit.
 Nothing makes me feel this more than straddling the worlds of toddlers and teenagers.
 There are days I feel I exist in two separate and very different realms: next week, my youngest will finish his first year of preschool and just a few weeks later my oldest will graduate from eighth grade.
 The age difference between my children covers the distance between potty training and puberty, circle time and sex ed.
 With a four year old and and two middle schoolers, I often feel the conflicting desires of wanting to move some days along, yet slow down the passage of time.

 A few weeks ago, I had the surreal experience of dropping my son at preschool and meeting my daughter and her future guidance counselor to organize her schedule for high school, all in the same morning.
 At the preschool, there’s brightly decorated walls, carefully labeled cubbies, small chairs and stations with play-dough, blocks and crayons.
 The morning passes quickly — it’s only two and half hours — and then I’m back to carting around a four year old shadow who, for as fun as he is, slows down every single activity I try to do.
 There are days that I feel very much in the weeds: sleepless nights, unpredictable swings in temperament, always trying to move us along just a little faster.